Education, jobs, wellbeing and community information for young people moving into adulthood with special educational needs and disabilities.

 Volunteering can provide alternative opportunities for you to gain skills, achieve your goals, and develop a better sense of civic duty and responsibility.

 There are lots of different types of housing and ways to find a home of your own.

-For more information about housing and care please see the Housing and Support Alliance website.
+For more information about housing and care please see the Learning Disability England website.